4.11: Political Activism Through Social Media

 What is activism?
 The climate justice activist Anjali Appadurai said it is "the practice of addressing an issue, any issue, by challenging those in power" (Activist Handbook, 2021, para.
 5).
 According to Newsela, activism happens "when people fight for social change" (para.
 1).
 Faculty in the Department of Anthropology at Syracuse University frame activism as "organizing, strategizing, mobilizing, and educating" (para.
 1).
-All of these definitions connect activism and change.
+Activists use social media extensively to pursue their goals for change.

 Activity: Advocate for an Issue You Care About on Social Media